Dr. Bunsen Honeydew: Appearance

 Films where he appeared in major roles include The Muppet Movie (1979), The Muppet Christmas Carol (1992), Muppet Treasure Island (1996), Muppets from Space (1999), It's a Very Merry Muppet Christmas Movie (2002), and The Muppets' Wizard of Oz (2005) with Beaker.
 He also appeared in a small supporting role with Beaker in The Great Muppet Caper (1981) and A Muppets Christmas: Letters to Santa (2008), though in The Muppets Take Manhattan (1984) Bunsen and Beaker only appeared as background characters in the wedding scene.
 A scene with them was deleted.

 In the Halloween 2011 episode of WWE Raw, Bunsen developed a specially formulated energy drink that provides strength, agility and fresher smelling breath to those who take it.
 He had Beaker go deliver it to Santino Marella for his match against Jack Swagger.

 The duo appear in the 2011 feature film The Muppets, where they have been apparently working at CERN with the Large Hadron Collider after The Muppet Show ended.
-Their big CERN scene was deleted, as well as a scene with a bowling ball, leaving them with a minor role in the film.
-Both Bunsen and Beaker appear in the follow-up feature film Muppets Most Wanted (2014) with a substantially larger role than the previous film and are in a supporting role including a featured invention of theirs, a big bomb-attracter vest.
+Their big CERN scene was deleted, as well as a scene with a bowling ball.
+Both Bunsen and Beaker appear in the follow-up feature film Muppets Most Wanted (2014) with a substantially larger role than the previous film including a featured invention of theirs, a big bomb-attracter vest.
 Bunsen and Beaker also appear in the 2015 TV series The Muppets, as the heads of the props and special effects department, and in Muppets Now as the hosts of "Muppet Labs Field Test".